TerriaJS/workshops/foss4g-auckland-2025/catalogs-and-datasets.md

 ### Add a new dataset!

-Here we are going to add an ArcGis MapServer layer (ESRI's version of WMS) from Land Information System Tasmania (LIST).
-The layer contains the Tasmanian Heritage Register.
+Here we are going to add an ArcGis FeatureServer layer (ESRI's version of OGC Web Feature Service (WFS)) from Auckland Council.
+The layer contains the Auckland Notable Trees.

-Add the "Tasmanian Heritage Register" LIST ArcGis MapServer layer to the catalog, as a member of our "FOSS4G group"
+Add the "Auckland Notable Trees" ArcGis FeatureServer layer to the catalog, as a member of our "FOSS4G group"

 ```json
 {